 You get to hone your business model in the harshest of conditions

-Once the recession gives way to a recovery, these battle tested startups will find it easier to attract VC money.
-After all, it is hard to ignore the very convincing business case of a startup that convinced customers to part with their money during a time where they’d rather not.
+Once the recession gives way to recovery, these battle-tested startups will find it easier to attract VC money.
+After all, it is hard to ignore the very convincing business case of a startup that convinced customers to part with their money during a time when they’d rather not.

 Discipline and focus will become part of your startup’s culture

 Frugality is one of Amazon’s 14 leadership principles.
 The company actively embraces frugality, claiming that “Constraints breed resourcefulness, self-sufficiency, and invention.
 There are no extra points for growing headcount, budget size, or fixed expense.”